History of Bosnia and Herzegovina in Timeline

 1992: Republic Proclaims Independence

-In 1992, following the breakup of Yugoslavia, Bosnia and Herzegovina proclaimed independence.
+In 1992, following the breakup of Yugoslavia, Bosnia and Herzegovina proclaimed independence, marking a pivotal moment in its history.

 1992: Initial Proclamation of Independence

-In 1992, upon the initial proclamation of independence, the country's official name was the Republic of Bosnia and Herzegovina.
+In 1992, upon initially proclaiming independence, the country was officially named the Republic of Bosnia and Herzegovina.

 March 1994: Washington Agreement

-In March 1994, the Washington Agreement was signed, ending the Bosniak-Croat conflict and leading to the creation of a joint Bosniak-Croat Federation of Bosnia and Herzegovina.
+In March 1994, the Bosniak-Croat conflict ended with the signing of the Washington Agreement, leading to the creation of the Bosniak-Croat Federation of Bosnia and Herzegovina.

-In 1994, the Bosnian Chess Team achieved a runner-up position at the 31st Chess Olympiad in Moscow, featuring Grandmasters Predrag Nikolić, Ivan Sokolov and Bojan Kurajica.
+In 1994, Bosnian Chess was a runner-up at the 31st Chess Olympiad in Moscow, featuring Grandmasters Predrag Nikolić, Ivan Sokolov and Bojan Kurajica.

 July 1995: Srebrenica Massacre

-In July 1995, the Srebrenica massacre occurred, resulting in the deaths of more than 8,000 Bosniak men and boys.
-The International Criminal Tribunal for the former Yugoslavia (ICTY) ruled it as genocide.
+In July 1995, the Srebrenica massacre occurred, resulting in the deaths of over 8,000 Bosniak men and boys, later ruled as genocide by the International Criminal Tribunal for the former Yugoslavia (ICTY).

-Following the 1995 Dayton Agreement, the official name of the country was changed to Bosnia and Herzegovina.
+Following the 1995 Dayton Agreement and the adoption of a new constitution, the official name of the country was changed to Bosnia and Herzegovina.

-In 1995, the Bosnian War concluded, marking the end of a period of conflict and instability in the country.
+In 1995, the Bosnian War ended, marking the largest outbreak of public anger over high unemployment and political inertia in the country.

 1995: Dayton Agreement

-In 1995, the Dayton Agreement formally established the entities of the Federation of Bosnia and Herzegovina and Republika Srpska, shaping the country's political structure.
+In 1995, the Dayton Agreement formally established the entities of the Federation of Bosnia and Herzegovina and Republika Srpska, based on the territories held by warring sides, in response to changes in the country's ethnic structure.

 1995: End of Bosnian War with Dayton Agreement

-In late 1995, the Bosnian War ended with the signing of the Dayton Agreement.
+In late 1995, the Bosnian War concluded with the signing of the Dayton Agreement, establishing a framework for peace and governance in Bosnia and Herzegovina.

-In the early post-war period (1995–2005), media development was guided mainly by international donors and cooperation agencies, who invested to help reconstruct, diversify, democratize and professionalize media outlets.
+In the early post-war period, starting in 1995, media development in Bosnia and Herzegovina was guided mainly by international donors and cooperation agencies.

-Since 1995, the High Representative for Bosnia and Herzegovina has served as the chief executive officer for the international civilian presence, overseeing the country's political stability.
+Since 1995, the High Representative for Bosnia and Herzegovina has had the power to bypass the elected parliamentary assembly.

 The Sarajevo Film Festival was established in 1995, during the Bosnian War and has become the premier and largest film festival in the Balkans and Southeast Europe.

-Since 1997, the High Representative has had the authority to remove elected officials, influencing the political landscape.
+Since 1997, the High Representative for Bosnia and Herzegovina has been able to remove elected officials.

 2000: Creation of Brčko District

-In 2000, the Constitutional Court verified the equal status of Bosnian, Serbian, and Croatian languages, ruling that the entity constitutions' provisions on language were incompatible with the state constitution.
-This change led to all three languages being made official in both entities.
+In 2000, the Constitutional Court verified the equal status of Bosnian, Serbian, and Croatian, ruling that entity constitutions were incompatible with the state constitution regarding language recognition.

 Loading Video...

-In 2004, Bosnia and Herzegovina was the world champion of volleyball at the Summer Paralympics.
+Bosnia and Herzegovina was the world champion of volleyball at the 2004 Summer Paralympics.

 2004: Formation of Ministry of Defence

-2005: Elvir Rahimić wins the UEFA Cup with CSKA Moscow
+In 2005, Elvir Rahimić won the UEFA Cup with Russian club CSKA Moscow.

 2005: Unification of Armed Forces

-In 2005, the Armed Forces of Bosnia and Herzegovina (OSBiH) were unified into a single entity, merging the Army of the Federation of Bosnia and Herzegovina and the Army of Republika Srpska.
+In 2005, the Armed Forces of Bosnia and Herzegovina (OSBiH) were unified by merging the Army of the Federation of Bosnia and Herzegovina and the Army of Republika Srpska.

-In the early post-war period (1995–2005), media development was guided mainly by international donors and cooperation agencies, who invested to help reconstruct, diversify, democratize and professionalize media outlets.
+Until 2005, media development in Bosnia and Herzegovina was guided mainly by international donors and cooperation agencies, who invested to help reconstruct, diversify, democratize and professionalize media outlets.

-In 2006, Lonely Planet placed Sarajevo as #43 on its list of the best cities in the world.
+In 2006, Lonely Planet ranked Sarajevo, the national capital, as #43 on the list of the best cities in the world.

 2006: Formation of Air Force and Anti-Aircraft Defence

-In 2006, the Air Force and Anti-Aircraft Defence of Bosnia and Herzegovina was formed through the merger of elements from the Army of the Federation of Bosnia and Herzegovina and the Republika Srpska Air Force.
+In 2006, the Air Force and Anti-Aircraft Defence of Bosnia and Herzegovina was formed when elements of the Army of the Federation of Bosnia and Herzegovina and the Republika Srpska Air Force were merged.

-In 2006, twenty stećak necropolis sites in Bosnia and Herzegovina were added to the UNESCO World Heritage List, recognizing the significance of these medieval tombstones.
+In 2006, twenty stećak necropolis sites in Bosnia and Herzegovina were added to the UNESCO World Heritage List.

 In 2007, Ars Aevi, a museum of contemporary art that includes works by renowned world artists, was founded in Sarajevo.

-In 2007, European Union integration is one of the main political objectives of Bosnia and Herzegovina; it initiated the Stabilisation and Association Process
+In 2007, Bosnia and Herzegovina initiated the Stabilisation and Association Process (SAP) with the European Union.

-In 2009, the Vrbas and Tara rivers in Bosnia and Herzegovina both hosted The World Rafting Championship.
-The Tara River is popular for whitewater rafting because it contains the deepest river canyon in Europe, the Tara River Canyon.
+In 2009, the Vrbas and Tara rivers in Bosnia and Herzegovina hosted The World Rafting Championship.

 April 2010: Candidate for NATO Membership

-Since April 2010, Bosnia and Herzegovina has been a candidate for NATO membership.
+In April 2010, Bosnia and Herzegovina became a candidate for NATO membership, signifying its aspirations for closer integration with Western security structures.

 2010: PPS GDP per capita

-According to Eurostat data, Bosnia and Herzegovina's PPS GDP per capita stood at 29 per cent of the EU average in 2010.
+In 2010, Bosnia and Herzegovina's PPS GDP per capita stood at 29 per cent of the EU average, according to Eurostat data.

 In 2010, Lonely Planet's "Best in Travel" nominated Sarajevo as one of the top ten cities to visit that year.